abid-khan/slack-bot/README.md

 wit_server_access_token=VDCBVLO5PGD3GCJXJVRS6LN65VMPM755
 ```

 Before you start, first  one has to create a bot in slack.
 To create one for you  go to [slack API](https://api.slack.com/) page and create your app.
-You have to update
+You have to update below  pages.

+##Bot Users##
-*Bot Users, update bot name.
+Update bot name.
 Use some cool name
+##Event sbscriptions##
-*Event sbscriptions, update request URL.If your  server is running on https://d1de3ca1.ngrok.io then the url should be https://d1de3ca1.ngrok.io/slack/receive.
+Update request URL.If your  server is running on https://d1de3ca1.ngrok.io then the url should be https://d1de3ca1.ngrok.io/slack/receive.
 While working on local machine you need to create an link to be used.
 For this you can use [ngrock](https://ngrok.com/)
+##OAuth & Permissions##
-*OAuth & Permissions, update redirect url.
+Update redirect url.
 If your  server is running on https://d1de3ca1.ngrok.io then the url should be https://d1de3ca1.ngrok.io/oauth
+##Interactive Message##
-*Interactive Message, update Request URL.
+Update Request URL.
 If your  server is running on https://d1de3ca1.ngrok.io then the url should be https://d1de3ca1.ngrok.io/slack/receive